Pathways to Healing

 I was honoured to play a small part in illustrate a piece for this powerful book that shares the journeys of ten First Nations and non-Indigenous people trained in We Al-li’s culturally informed, trauma-integrated healing practices.

-As a designer and contributor to this powerful book, I had the privilege of listening deeply to the stories shared by ten courageous First Nations and non-Indigenous individuals—each of whom trained in We Al-li culturally informed, trauma-integrated healing practices and brought that knowledge home to create change in their communities.
+As a designer for this powerful book, I had the privilege of listening deeply to the stories shared by ten courageous First Nations and non-Indigenous individuals each of whom trained in We Al-li culturally informed, trauma-integrated healing practices.
+These stories aren’t just words on a page, they're lived experiences of healing, strength, and transformation.

-These stories aren’t just words on a page—they're lived experiences of healing, strength, and transformation.
-Our design team at Liveworm Studios, Griffith University, were invited to sit with these narratives, to feel them, and to respond visually.
-What emerged was a series of co-created artworks that reflect the emotional depth, cultural richness, and profound insights woven through each story.
+Our design team at Liveworm Studios, were invited to sit with these narratives, to feel them, and to respond visually.
+As designers, we weren’t just illustrating, we were interpreting.
+What emerged was a series of artworks that reflect the emotional depth, cultural richness, and profound insights woven through each story.

-As designers, we weren’t just illustrating—we were interpreting.
-Each visual element was thoughtfully crafted to echo the metaphors, rhythms, and layers of change described by the storytellers.
-The goal was not to explain, but to evoke—to support the written word in a way that invites the reader to pause, reflect, and feel.
+The goal was not to explain, but to evoke, creating a visual to support the written word in a way that invites the reader to pause, reflect, and feel.

-This book is more than an evaluation.
-It’s a space for deep listening, for witnessing, and for honouring the ongoing journey of healing from historical and intergenerational trauma.
-We hope the visual language we’ve created here adds another layer of connection and meaning to your reading experience—and supports your own journey as a change maker, healer, or ally.
+We hope the visual language we’ve created here adds another layer of connection and meaning to your reading experience and supports your own journey as a change maker, healer, or ally.